TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 #### Container resource request and limit

-The resource request defines the guaranteed resource amount that will be given to the container.
-The scheduler uses resource request to determine which node to schedule for a pod.
+-   The resource request defines the guaranteed resource amount that will be given to a container.
+Kubernetes uses the resource request to determine which node to schedule the pod.

-The resource limit defines the maximum amount of resource a container can use.
-A container hitting the limits can cause CPU throttling or Out-Of-Memory (OOM) kill.
+-   The resource limit defines the maximum amount of resource a container can use.

-Setting both request and limit to 2x of the average resource usage is a good starting point.
-If the average usage is unknown, cloud providers like GCP recommends 1 CPU and 4Gi memory.
+-   Having resource limit but no resource request makes Kubernetes copy the limit over as the request.
+-   Missing resource request leads to potential scheduling of the pod on a node that is on the brink of resource pressure.
+When the pod starts consuming resources, the node suffers from resource pressure.
+-   Missing resource limit lets a container consume all resource available on the node, leading to resource pressure.
+-   Having CPU limit possibly results in CPU throttling.
+However, CPU throttling does not crush a container so it's safer to not set the limit.
+-   Having memory limit potentially causes Out-Of-Memory (OOM) kill.
+Because memory shortage does crush a container, we should set the limit to prevent one container from taking away all memory available on the node.
+-   Here is the recommended setting.
+    -   For CPU, set the request but don't set the limit.

-If a resource's request is missing but its limit is set, the Kubernetes API server will copy the limit to the request.
+    -   For memory, set the request to 2x of the container max usage and the limit to 2x of the request.

-Missing both request and limit configuration may cause that too many pods are scheduled on the same node, throttling the CPUs and using up memory.
-If cluster autoscaler is enabled, this may result in unnecessary scale-out and lead to a waste of resource/money.
+##### Quality of Service (QoS)

+When a node resource pressure occurs, the kubelet begins the node-pressure eviction to resolve resource pressure and protect the node's stability.

+-   Best effort
+    -   A pod lacking a resource limit is labeled with this QoS class.
+    -   It is the first to be evicted during node-pressure eviction.
+-   Burstable
+    -   A pod that has both request and limit set, with the limit greater than the request, and is exceeding the requested amount is labeled with this QoS class.
+    -   It is the next to be evicted during node-pressure eviction.
+-   Guaranteed
+    -   A pod that has request equal to limit or a burstable pod staying within the requested amount is labeled with this QoS class.
+    -   It is the last to be evicted during node-pressure eviction.

 #### Container liveness and readiness